 Personal Capital (Empower) vs Mint: My Ratings After Using Both for Years

-Personal Capital and Mint are two of the most popular personal finance apps today.
-I've used both for many years.
-In this article we'll compare Mint vs Personal Capital to see which one is best.
+Personal Capital (now called Empower) and Mint (which is now closed) are two of the most popular personal finance apps today.
+I’ve used both for many years.
+In this article we’ll compare Mint vs Personal Capital to see which one is best.

 As is often the case, both Personal Capital and Mint have pros and cons.
 In some cases Personal Capital is the best option.
 In other cases Mint is the better choice.
 And because both are free, there’s even an argument to be made for using both.
 So let’s dive in.